-Recent headlines of actual or looming default because of citizens or legislatures no longer willing to support debt service made me recall my father's warnings.
-The financing practices that were of such concern to him have become a mainstay for many communities.
-And, in Orange County, a large issuer has publicly put in question the validity of its own debts.
+with the phrase "willingness to pay."
+Recent headlines speak of actual or looming default because citizens or legislatures are no longer willing to support debt service.
+And, in Orange County, a large issuer publicly put in question the validity of its own debts.
 Whether sincere or a negotiating ploy, these expressions of uncertainty may have added a new premium for legal risk.